Su-Wang-UTH/CLIPPR/README.md

 ![clippr](clippr.png)

+In more detail, the CLIPPR algorithm aims to leverage insights from both bulk transcriptomic and single-cell sequencing to generate high-performing models for the accurate classification of bulk transcriptomic sequencing.
+To this end, CLIPPR utilizes three distinct sets of features: a) Differentially expressed genes (DEGs) specific to each subtype derived from bulk RNA-Seq data. b) DEGs that are specific to both cell type and subtype, extracted from single-cell RNA-Seq.  c) CNV profiles of each subtype inferred from bulk transcriptomics.

+- **Bulk RNA-Seq-based model (bulkRF)**
+We trained a baseline bulk-transcriptomic model using the DEGs specific to each class within the well-characterized bulk RNA-Seq meningioma samples in the training cohort.
+These DEGs were used to train a Random Forest classifier.

+- **ScRNA-Seq-based cell-type-specific models (ctRFs)**
+To leverage single-cell sequencing, we identified cell-type-specific, class-specific differentially expressed genes (scDEGs).
+The bulk RNA-Seq sequencing corresponding to each set of scDEGs genes was then used to train the cell-type-specific Random Forest models (ctRFs).

+- **CNV-based model (cnvRF)**
+In previous work, we demonstrated how CNV profiles can be inferred from bulk transcriptomics and the utility of these profiles in the accurate classification of tumors.
+Leveraging our previously published tool, CaSpER, we generated RNA-inferred CNV profiles for each sample and employed them in training a CNV-based Random Forest classifier (cnvRF).

-The input for CLIPPR consists of aligned single-cell and bulk RNA-seq read counts, as well as the bulk RNA-seq training cohort sample names and tumor classes (subtypes).
+In summary, the input for CLIPPR consists of aligned single-cell and bulk RNA-seq read counts, as well as the bulk RNA-seq training cohort sample names and tumor classes (subtypes).
 Additionally, the input requires the tumor classes and cell types for each cell within the single-cell data.
+The outputs of the bulkRF, ctRFs, and cnvRF, which are probabilities that a given sample of each possible class, are used as features in a Random Forest model.
+Thus, the scRFs, cnvRF, and bulkRF are integrated into a meta-model that is used to assign a sample’s final classification.

 ## Application